see all...Viewing 3 out of 10 projects

 A specific strength of mine that both my professors and guest architect critics have noted is my ability to resolve design problems through active sketching.
 I have always loved to draw and have become able to think out loud with a pencil.
 This is a skill that I am eager to further develop as I move into the professional world.

-WILSON & ASSOCIATES ARCHITECTS, INC., New York, NY, US, Intern
+WILSON & ASSOCIATES ARCHITECTS, INC., New York, NY, US, Designer

 AMArchitectural Designs, Patchogue, NY, US, Draftsman